wubw/BinweiBlog/2019/iot_for_smartcities.rst

 * Smart power generation, to match electricity production with demand by using generators that can start and stop idenpendently of other units.
 This is called load balancing and can be automated via the sensors, controls and systems of the smart grid.
 * Intelligent control systems, capable of constant monitoring, instant diagnosis, and appropriate solutions to grid disruptions or outages.
 These systems will incorporate distributed intelligent agents, analytical tools and algorithms, and operational applications.

 To a large extend, the smart grid is being piecemealed together from these and other technologies.
 Some experts estimate that it will take at least a decade for all the pieces to come together - but when they do, we'll all see immediate and significant impact.

+*Written by Binwei@Singapore*